 Barnby & North Cove Primary School is a small school with a big heart!
 We aim to provide a welcoming environment in which each child is cared for and nurtured.
 Our motto at Barnby & North Cove Primary School is ‘Growing Successful Futures’.
 We try our hardest to ensure that the education we provide meets the needs of every child, so that they can make good progress and achieve success.

 Children begin their full-time school career in the September of the academic year in which they are five and we aim to provide them with a happy and secure start to education.
+We also offer Early Years provision with funded sessions in Little Acorns Nursery for 3 year olds.

 We aim to work in partnership with parents and carers, to inspire a love of learning and development that helps every child have the skills they need to reach their full potential.
 We offer them a good grounding in all subjects of the National Curriculum and further stimulate their interest by offering a range of experiences and extra-curricular activities.